kavrillon/fo-monitoring/README.md

 # To implement
 ### New functionalities
 - home page: add data for weeks
-    - add avg velocity somewhere
-    - evolution of avg activities
     - round values
+    - add % in label
     - add dashboard init in a separated file
 - PWA: debug on iOS
 - pagination